 How to Pay the Filing Fee to the Bankruptcy Court in Detroit

 OPTION #1.
 PAY IN PERSON- If paying in person, you can pay by cash (exact change only-the clerk will not make change), money order or certified check (NO PERSONAL CHECKS, CREDIT CARDS or DEBIT CARDS will be accepted by the bankruptcy court clerk).
-The bankruptcy court cashier is located on the 17th Floor Bankruptcy Intake office at 211 West Fort Street, Detroit Michigan 48226 (the same building as your court hearing).
-To access the 17th Floor, you need to go through the security guard check-point with a metal detector similar to airport security.
+Be sure to write your full name and bankruptcy case number on all money orders or cashier’s checks.
+The Detroit Bankruptcy Court cashier is located on the 21st Floor Bankruptcy Intake office at 211 West Fort Street, Detroit Michigan 48226 (the same building as your court hearing).
+To access the 21st Floor, you need to go through the security guard check-point with a metal detector similar to airport security (no pocket knives!).
 Be sure to bring government issued picture identification such as your driver’s license as you will need this to get through security.
 Give your name and be sure to provide the clerk your bankruptcy case number.
 They will give you a receipt for your payment.
 The bankruptcy court office is open from 8:30 am to 4:00 pm Monday through Friday.
-The phone number is (313)-234-0065.
-NOTE: Due to the Covid-19 Pandemic, the Detroit Bankruptcy Court is presently closed until further notice for in-person filing fee payments.
-Please send your payment by US mail.
+The phone number is (313)-234-0065, press 1 to speak to a court clerk.
+The bankruptcy court also has a drop box to drop off payments which will be processed the same day.

 OPTION #2-BY UNITED STATES MAIL- If paying by mail, be sure to get a money order or certified check made payable to the US Bankruptcy Court and clearly put your name, address and your bankruptcy case number in the memo or remitter line and mail it to: